Player grades: Warriors vs. Nuggets

 Grade: A+

-Monday’s inactives: Steph Curry, Draymond Green, Andre Iguodala, Gary Payton II, Otto Porter Jr., Klay Thompson, Andrew Wiggins, James Wiseman
+Thursday’s inactives: Chris Chiozza, Draymond Green, Andre Iguodala, Gary Payton II, Otto Porter Jr., Quinndary Weatherspoon, James Wiseman

 Loading comments...